SirMishMash/Unity-StylizedGrass/README.md

 <img src = "https://github.com/SirMishMash/Unity-StylizedGrass/blob/main/Git_docImages/Customize3.JPG" />

 ## Set Up
+How the particles are instantiated.
+Settings to initialize spawning grass.
 Section | Description
 ------------ | -------------
 Grass Blade Texture | The texture used to render each individual grass blade